Here is what they are saying:

 Eat, sleep, laugh, new thoughts

-Link to Blog about the Chautauqua by Ariane-- The Frugal Humanist.
+Link to a Blog about the Chautauqua by Ariane-- The Frugal Humanist.